Things to do in Belize: San Ignacio, Caye Ambergris and Caye Caulker

 Which island to stay on in Belize: Caye Ambergris or Caye Caulker?

 Ambergris Caye is the larger and more developed of the two islands.
-It’s ideal if you’re looking for a base with ample amenities, a broader range of accommodations (including more comfortable hotels), and plenty of restaurants and bars in San Pedro.
-For families, Ambergris Caye can be a convenient and comfortable option; we chose it while traveling with young children, and it offered the ease and facilities we needed.
+It’s a good choice if you’re looking for better infrastructure, a wider range of hotels and vacation rentals, and plenty of restaurants and bars around San Pedro.
+For families, Ambergris Caye tends to be the easiest and most comfortable option.
+We chose it while traveling with young children, and it worked really well for us.

-Caye Caulker, on the other hand, is a smaller, quieter island with a relaxed atmosphere.
-The pace is noticeably slower, echoing the island’s motto, “go slow.”
-It’s an ideal choice if you’re looking for a more laid-back experience, and it tends to attract backpackers and travelers on a tighter budget who appreciate the island’s easygoing charm.
+Caye Caulker, on the other hand, is smaller, quieter, and much more relaxed.
+Life moves at a much slower pace there, perfectly matching the island’s motto: “go slow.”
+It’s a great choice if you’re after a more laid-back atmosphere, and it tends to attract backpackers and budget travelers who enjoy its relaxed vibe.

 .